tcarleton/stagg/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The R Package `stagg` aims to harmonize the preparation spatiotemporal data for use in statistical analyses.
+The R Package `stagg` aims to harmonize the preparation of spatiotemporal data obtained from the [ERA5 project](https://www.ecmwf.int/en/forecasts/datasets/reanalysis-datasets/era5) for use in statistical analyses.
 This allows for more efficient use of researchers’ time, and avoids common missteps.
 The end goal is a greater quantity of quality research into the study of coupled human-geophysical systems.